osielmesa/blog-posts/cljbkck6o000m09l72s30e8l4.md

 ---

-This is the 2nd post ([previous post here](https://osiel.hashnode.dev/12-react-and-react-native-questions-and-answers-1st-post)) from a series where I will cover 12 react and react native common questions and answers every week until we reach 60 of them.
+This is the 2nd post ([previous post here](https://osiel.hashnode.dev/12-react-and-react-native-questions-and-answers-1st-post), [next post here](https://osiel.hashnode.dev/12-react-and-react-native-questions-and-answers-3rd-post)) from a series where I will cover 12 react and react native common questions and answers every week until we reach 60 of them.
 After reaching that goal I will continue growing this list but from time to time.
 Useful links can be found in the answers.
 Corrections and suggestions are more than welcome.

 1. **What are the advantages of using React Native?**